IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ![Select Add Index](./docs/images/index-add-context.png)

-* In dialog box, select the attributes you want to include in your index.
+* In dialog box, select the attributes you want to include in the index.

 ![Select Attributes which make up your Index](./docs/images/index-choose-attributes.png)